 Normcore, in case you haven’t heard of it yet, has been the fashion world’s favorite topic lately.
 Described by New York Magazine as a way of “embracing sameness deliberately as a new way of being cool, rather than striving for ‘difference’ or ‘authenticity,'” it’s a look comprised of the sort of frumpy mom and dad attire—Birkenstocks, Tevas, polar fleece—you used to make fun of your parents for wearing.
 It’s all about showing you can’t be bothered with the uncomfortable and impractical; you’ve got more important things to worry about than following the latest trend.

-But here’s the thing: I think that normcorers care a great deal about their appearance.
-Although, yes, they’re working with plain, middle America mall clothes, they still put everything together in a way that’s not only flattering, but distinctive.
+Here’s the thing, though: I think that normcorers care a great deal about their appearance.
+While they’re working with plain, middle America mall clothes, they still put everything together in a way that’s not only flattering, but distinctive.
 It’s sort of like when you watch a movie or television show, and every character—even the ones with no sense of style or spare money to spend on fashion—seem to have a perfectly tailored wardrobe and a excellent sense of what works with what.
-Everything looks good because the proportions are just right, and the styling is just so, something that’s much harder to pull off than you’d think.
+Everything looks good because the proportions are just right, and the styling is just so; that’s something much harder to pull off than you’d think.
 To show you just how much effort actually goes into making the unfashionable seem cool, I’ve broken down the normcore look into six specific types I’ve been seeing on editors, models and bloggers recently, along with a how-to on getting the look yourself.
 Just don’t go and tell me that you didn’t try—I know better.

 Click through to decode the normcore look now.